Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 How big is a cappuccino?

-You can make a larger cappuccino by using a double shot of espresso, which would give you a nine-ounce (266.16 mL) drink.
+You can make a larger cappuccino by using a double shot of espresso and scaling up the milk and foam to match.

-If you’re making an iced cappuccino, make sure you have a larger cup since you need room for the ice plus four and a half to nine ounces (133.08 mL to 266.16 mL) of liquid.
+If you're making an iced cappuccino, ensure you have a larger cup, as you need room for the ice, as well as the espresso and milk.

-If you want a stylish cup for your cappuccinos, try these BNUNWISH Espresso Coffee Mugs (available on Amazon.com).
+If you're looking for a stylish cup for your cappuccinos, consider these BNUNWISH Espresso Coffee Mugs.

 They're seven ounces (207.02 mL), so they're perfect for a single-serve cappuccino.